And Then I Go: Plot

-Edwin and his only friend, Flake, navigate high school while dealing with relentless bullying and self-isolation.
+Edwin and his only friend, Flake, navigate junior high school while dealing with relentless bullying and self-isolation.
 While Edwin is more sensitive and quiet, Flake is impulsive and explosive emotionally.
 There is extreme pressure on both of them, with faculty members and their own parents making assumptions that they are the ones at fault.
 In truth, the boys are both being bullied and the "fights" are one-sided.
 Edwin's parents, his father in particular, generally dismiss every remark he makes as petty teenage angst, and only start showing concern when the vice principal of the school invites them for a meeting.
 During an afterschool hangout at Flake's home, he shows Edwin his father's gun collection, floats the idea to shoot up their school, and Edwin reluctantly agrees out of loyalty to his childhood friend.

 While developing the plan, Edwin's artistic ability is noticed by his art teacher, who later encourages him to join an art project to enter a competition.
 He is approached by two classmate girls who tell him they heard that he had art skills and they wanted him on their team, which he reacts to with a small smile, though Flake, by his side, mocks the girls.
 Edwin appears to gain self esteem incrementally in the process.
 However, this whole time, Flake hasn't given up on their "project," and the two are still being targeted for bullying.
 One afternoon there is a fight between Edwin and Flake at Flake's house which ends up with Edwin bloodied and crying at home.
 During the period of non-contact afterward, there is visible improvement in Edwin's mood and mental wellbeing.
 One evening, a man and his son are playing in a field while Edwin watches.
 Edwin politely asks for them to stop because the boy has Gus's beloved toy ball, but they keep walking, so in a moment of frustration, Edwin curses.
 The man becomes unreasonably aggressive and shoves Edwin to the ground, and they leave with Gus's ball.
 This affects Edwin profoundly, and he leans farther toward a mentality of seeking retribution.
 Flake and Edwin later make up and continue to develop their scheme.
 At a convenience store, they run into a younger acquaintance named Herman, who is also a target for bullying in the seventh grade for another seventh grader named Budzinski.
 When Flake unsuccessfully threatens Budzinski to stop, Budzinski targets Herman even more.
 Sporting a black eye, Herman sullenly tells Edwin, "Someone's got to do something," and voices that he wants to get a gun.
 This worries Edwin.
 Flake insists on letting Herman in on the plan.